 - Boil cabbage leaves until limp, about 5 minutes, drain and rinse in cold water

 - Cut about 2 inches of the heavy center vein from the leaves

 - Cook bacon with 1/2 c. onion till bacon is crisp

-- Stir in undrained tomatoes, tomato sauce, and bay leaf, simmer, covered, while preparing the rest of the dish, remove bay leaves before adding to dish
+- To the bacon and onion mixute, stir in undrained tomatoes, tomato sauce, and bay leaf, simmer, covered, while preparing the rest of the dish, remove bay leaves before adding to dish

 - Combine cooked rice, egg, ground beef, the remaining 1/2 c. onion, 1 t. salt, and pepper; mix well